RROxford/2018-01-09-oxford/index.md

   through the car park behind the Clarendon Press Building on Walton Street.
-Participants using this entrance who are not from the faculties of Linguistics, Philology and Phonetics or Medieval and Modern Languages should contact the organiser in advance of the workshop.</li>
+Participants using this entrance who are not from the faculties of Linguistics, Philology and Phonetics or Medieval and Modern Languages should contact the host in advance of the workshop.</li>
   <li>Accessible restrooms are available.</li>
 </ul>